Russia's Sistema says Detsky Mir stake sale cancelled

 “Due to investor concerns triggered by hostile actions initiated by Rosneft and Bashneft resulting in court injunctions and arrest of all Sistema’s shares in Detsky Mir, the previously announced offering can not be completed,” it said in a statement.

-Sistema said on Tuesday it had sold a 5 percent stake in Detsky Mir for around $56 million (£41.8 million), as part of an accelerated offering of a 6.3 percent stake in conjunction with the Russia-China Investment Fund (RCIF), which sold 1.3 percent.
+Sistema said on Tuesday it had sold a 5 percent stake in Detsky Mir for around $56 million, as part of an accelerated offering of a 6.3 percent stake in conjunction with the Russia-China Investment Fund (RCIF), which sold 1.3 percent.